knuesel/callisto/README.md

 - `outputs`: takes a cell specification and returns cell outputs of the desired type (result, displays, errors, streams).

-For convenience, many additional functions are derived from these three functions by preconfiguring some of their parameters.
+For convenience, many additional functions are derived from these functions by preconfiguring some of their parameters.
 For example, `render` has `Cell`, `In` and `Out` as preconfigured aliases to render a single cell, either in entirety or just the input or output.
 And `outputs` has aliases such as `result` and `displays` to get a single cell's result, or an array of display outputs for the selected cells.
-Most aliases have a singular and a plural form, e.g. `result` and `results`: the singular form will return a single value (which can often be used directly as content), while plural form always returns an array.
+Most aliases have a singular and a plural form, e.g. `result` and `results`: the singular form will return a single value (which can often be used directly as content), while a plural form always returns an array.
 By default the singular form also checks that there is a single value to return: for example `result("figure1")` will raise an error if the call matches more than one cell.

 All the functions can be further preconfigured by calling `config`, which returns a dict of preconfigured functions.
 This is most commonly used to set the notebook for all functions, but can also be used for any parameter such as the rendering template or the preferred image formats.

+Note that preconfigured arguments can always be overriden when a function is called.
+For example `#let (Cell, In, Out) = config(nb: "file.ipynb", count: "execution")` followed with `#Cell(0, nb: "another-file.ipynb")` will use the "global" `count` setting with the `another-file.ipynb` notebook.

 Another important, lower-level function is `cells` (and its `cell` alias): it ca be used to retrieve raw cell dicts reflecting the notebook JSON structure, with minimal processing applied: